lethang7794/devops-book/chap-07.md

     - the server can verify the user (is really who they say they are) using the client’s certificate.

 [^33]: Network transparency, in its most general sense, refers to the ability of a protocol to transmit data over the network in a manner which is not observable (“transparent” as in invisible) to those using the applications that are using the protocol. <https://en.wikipedia.org/wiki/Network_transparency>
+[^34]: A _sidecar container_ is a container that is always deployed in tandem with every one of your application containers.
+[^35]: Serialization is the process of

+    - translating a data structure or object state into a format that can be
+      - stored (e.g. files in secondary storage devices, data buffers in primary storage devices) or
+      - transmitted (e.g. data streams over computer networks) and
+      - reconstructed later (possibly in a different computer environment).

+[^36]: For Cap'n Proto, there is no encoding/decoding step.

+    - The Cap’n Proto encoding is appropriate both as a data interchange format and an in-memory representation
+    - Once your structure is built, you can simply write the bytes straight out to disk!

+[^37]: FlatBuffers is an efficient cross platform serialization library.
+It was originally created at Google for game development and other performance-critical applications.